harsman/dyalog-mode/README.md

 Getting started
 ---------------

-To get started, just open any text file with APL source code from Emacs.
+To get started, just open any text file with APL source code and a .dyalog extension in Emacs.

 You can also use Emacs as the editor inside a Dyalog APL session.
 First you need to load the code for this into Dyalog.
 Issue the following commands at